Chart Color Schemes

 The level of residential development activity in Austral - Greendale was found to be higher than 90% of real estate markets across the country

-Austral - Greendale has averaged approximately 952 new dwelling approvals annually over the past five financial years, totalling 4,762 homes.
-As of FY-26396 approvals have been recorded.
-On average, each dwelling built between FY-21 and FY-25 has gained two new residents per year, indicating strong demand that supports property values.
-The average construction cost value of new homes is $316,000.
+Austral Greendale averaged approximately 952 new dwelling approvals annually over the past five financial years, totalling 4,762 homes.
+As of FY-26503 approvals have been recorded.
+Each year, an average of two new residents per dwelling has been gained since FY-21 to FY-25.
+The average construction cost value for new dwellings is $316,000.

-In FY-26, $79.3 million in commercial development approvals have been recorded, reflecting high levels of local commercial activity.
-Compared to Greater Sydney, Austral - Greendale exhibits 278.0% higher development activity per person, offering buyers greater choice and suggesting strong developer confidence in the location.
-New development consists of 93.0% detached dwellings and 7.0% medium and high-density housing, preserving the area's low density nature and attracting space-seeking buyers.
-With around 18 people per dwelling approval, Austral - Greendale is classified as a growth area.
-By 2041, it is projected to grow by 60,374 residents.
+In FY-26, $79.3 million in commercial development approvals have been recorded.
+Compared to Greater Sydney, Austral Greendale shows 278.0% higher development activity per person.
+New developments consist of 93.0% detached dwellings and 7.0% medium and high-density housing.
+There are around 18 people per dwelling approval in Austral Greendale.
+By 2041, the population is projected to grow by 60,374 residents.

 Frequently Asked Questions - Development